 In 1999 the Bemidji School district was building a new elementary school in the Nymore neighborhood and looking to sell the old school building and property.
 One popular idea was to donate the property to the Red Cross.
 Steve felt impressed of the Lord to bid for the property, offering $35,000 (for insurance purposes – the building is valued at about 2 million dollars, and the property occupies an entire city block).
 Although at first the school board seemed set to go with the Red Cross, by the final vote several members had changed their minds and it was unanimously awarded to Mt.
 Zion.

 After his wife Chris died in 2013, John Parsons remarried in 2014 to Terry Jahner, a worship leader and prophetic psalmist with a traveling ministry; they are now based in North Dakota and travel around the country ministering in churches, camps, and conferences.
+We greatly appreciate the decade’s worth of calm leadership, wise counsel, and zeal for the gospel that John brought during his sojourn here.

 One of Pastor Steve’s burdens over the years has been to see the Church at large come together as the body of Christ, particularly to remember the “feasts of the Lord” – Passover, Pentecost, and the Feast of Tabernacles.
 Mt.
 Zion has therefore sought to commemorate these events on its own or through joint events with other churches, hosting or participating in Passover seder meals, conferences, and concerts of prayer.